What are Walk-In Bathtubs?

 Walk-in bathtubs are primarily marketed towards the elderly or handicapped population, although their compact design and added features have proven appealing to a wide range of customers.
 Walk-in bathtubs are often taller and narrower than traditional bathtubs, making them ideal for smaller spaces such as laundry rooms and converted closets.
 If a homeowner should become a caretaker for an elderly or infirmed relative, a walk-in bathtub may be a good option for a second bathroom.

 Many of us take bathing for granted, but it can be a tremendous challenge for those in wheelchairs or otherwise restricted in movement.
 Walk-in bathtubs often feature raised seats for a safer transfer from wheelchair to bath and back.
 Elderly users can opt to take a seated bath or use the seat as leverage.
 For more independent living, some walk-in tubs include a transfer bar and side rails.
-Therapeutic jets can sooth aching muscles and restore some mobility.
+Therapeutic jets can soothe aching muscles and restore some mobility.

 One controversial aspect of walk-in bathtubs concerns the watertight doors.
 Some walk-in bathtubs utilize an inward-swinging door while others utilize an outward-swinging door.
 The debate over which system is preferable hinges on safety and economic concerns.
 An inward-swinging door allows the user to walk directly into the tub, but he or she must maneuver around it once inside.
 This may not be easy for a handicapped user.
 As the tub fills, the pressure of the water keeps the inward-swinging door closed tightly.
 Until the water is completely drained, the door will not open easily.
 This could be troublesome in an emergency.
 Most walk-in bathtubs sold today use an inward-swinging door because the design is cost effective and proven safe.

 Some manufacturers believe that an outward-swinging door is preferable.
 As long as there is enough clearance for the door, the user can enter the bathtub and close the door without excessive maneuvering.
-Walk-in bathtubs with outward-swinging doors may use mechanical means to insure a tighter seal.
+Walk-in bathtubs with outward-swinging doors may use mechanical means to ensure a tighter seal.
 The main advantage of an outward-swinging door is a quicker escape during an emergency, as the door can still be opened quickly if the tub is full.
 The door can also be used as additional leverage for wheelchair-bound bathers.
 Walk-in bathtubs with outward-swinging doors may be more expensive, but for certain types of physical conditions they may be a better choice.

 I hope this help people who are out there in a similar situation to mine.
 My father, who lives with me, has his own bathroom here.
 Unfortunately, it was a bathroom that contained a combination tub/shower with a glass door.
 Because my father has difficulty with his balance and also has some neuropathy, we knew we needed a different set-up for him.
 It was dangerous for him to step over the side of the tub and I also had visions of him falling through the glass door.
 Changing the tub into just a shower would require major plumbing changes, so we looked into and purchased one of the newly advertised walk-in bath tubs.
 I know that there are many senior citizens who would benefit from it.
 The hydrotherapy is an especially nice feature for relieving back/ legs pains and relieving osteoporosis discomfort.
 I did tons of shopping around and zeroed in on a acrylic quality tub with the hydrotherapy for the most affordable amount.